-The clinical portion must be completed at a Kaiser Permanente School of Allied Health Sciences (KPSAHS) affiliated clinical site with a physician supervisor holding a California Radiology Supervisor/Operator permit OR a California Fluoroscopy Supervisor/Operator permit.
+The clinical portion must be completed at a KPSAHS-affiliated clinical site with a physician supervisor holding a California Radiology Supervisor/Operator permit OR a California Fluoroscopy Supervisor/Operator permit.

 Upon final submission of time sheets and procedure logs evidencing successful completion of 40 hours of clinical education, a certificate of completion is issued.
 This certificate of completion is then used to confirm eligibility for a Physician Assistant Fluoroscopy Permit exam and licensure through the State of California.